Updated: Feb 10

 Lastly, I will spotlight ginger in this protocol for eradicating leaky gut dietarily.
 Ginger is a spice that has numerous functions.
 It helps to relieve a queasy stomach and is therefore great especially for pregnant women experiencing morning sickness.
 It's main bioactive compound called gingerol is a powerful immune system player.
 Ginger also helps bolster stomach acid production as well as pancreatic enzyme secretion.
 This helps with better digestion and absorption of the macronutrients.

-Coconut provides medium chain triglycerides and possess antimicrobial properties.
+Coconut provides medium chain triglycerides and possesses antimicrobial properties.

 Incorporating these foods on a regular basis while avoiding the leaky gut contributors mentioned above will start to revamp the gut properly.
 Sealing up the gut is one of my initial steps when working with patients to eradicate really any and all symptoms they're having.
 It's so important to address the state of the gut as a foundation for healing the body.
 Lets work on incorporating more of these healthy food options on a regular basis and then reap the benefits of a healthy gut microbiome.